United States congressional delegations from Delaware: Current delegation

-The current dean of the Delaware's delegation is Senator Tom Carper, having served in the Senate since 2001, and previously served in the House from 1983 until 1993.
+The current dean of the Delaware's delegation is Senator Chris Coons, having served in the Senate since 2010.

 United States Senate

 The alternating grey and white boxes indicate the duration of the six-year Senate terms.

 United States House of Representatives

 In Delaware all representatives have been elected statewide at-large, rather than by district.
 Delaware has always had one seat apportioned to it, except for the 13th through 17th Congresses (1813–1823), when it was apportioned two seats per 1810 census.